 Admission requirements: Graduation from high school or attainment of a GED.
-Students must complete a program application (see website - rcbc.edu/him).

 Students are required to purchase an access code for the AHIMA Virtual Lab.

 Graduates of this certificate will:

 - Code and classify data for medical billing using current classification systems; - Use written and verbal skills to communicate clearly using standard medical terminology; - Comply with standards and regulations required by law in healthcare practices; - Demonstrate knowledge of anatomy and physiology, and basic disease processes related to the human body.